The Electrical System connects the offshore array to the onshore grid connection point at the existing National Grid

-The Electrical System covers the offshore export cable, the underground landfall infrastructure to the north of Anderby Creek and a new substation at Bicker Fen, ensuring the connection of the offshore turbines to the national grid onshore and ultimately into UK homes.
+The Electrical System covers the offshore export cable, the underground landfall infrastructure to the north of Anderby Creek, an underground cable system and a new substation at Bicker Fen, ensuring the connection of the offshore turbines to the national grid onshore and ultimately into UK homes.

 The consent application for the electrical system was accepted by the Planning Inspectorate (PINS) on 21 May 2015.
 A formal examination of the application was conducted and concluded on 3 March 2016.

 A decision to grant the Triton Knoll Electrical System Development Consent Order (DCO) was taken 3 September 2016 and issued by the Secretary of State for Business Energy and Industrial Strategy, Greg Clark, on 6 September 2016.